intel-analytics/ipex-llm/docs/readthedocs/source/doc/Friesian/QuickStart/Train_wnd.md

 Know more about W&D and it's implementation [here](https://github.com/intel-analytics/BigDL/tree/main/python/friesian/example/wnd)

 A **FeatureTable** is a distributed collection of data, it provides rich data processing and feature engineering methods for recommender systems.
-- Categorical Data Encoding, FeatureTable can encode categorical data into integers, one hot encodings.
+- Categorical Data Encoding, FeatureTable can encode categorical data into integers, one hot encodings, target encodes.
 - Cross-product Feature Transformations, FeatureTable crosses categorical columns and hash into certain buckets to generate more features.
 - Negative Sampling, FeatureTable selects negative examples randomly from the user’s non-interactive product set.